Advocacy, Awareness and Events

 RWF World Tree of Hope Project - annual San Francisco-based holiday tree decorating event comprised of origami "crane wishes" contributed by people from around the world and serving as a symbol of global unity to promote peace, love and humanitarianism.

 Designed as the world's most unique holiday tree, people world wide can help decorate the tree by simply sharing their wish for the future.
 At the invitation of Rainbow World Fund and the Honorable Mayor of San Francisco Ed Lee wishes are sent in from around the world by mail and online at the RWF World Tree of Hope.
-The wishes are then printed and folded into origami cranes by a diverse team of volunteers including members of San Francisco's LGBT and Japanese American communities, survivors of the Hiroshima atomic bomb, local children, and life-sentence prisoners from San Quentin.
+The wishes are then printed and folded into origami cranes by a diverse team of volunteers including members of San Francisco's LGBTQ and Japanese American communities, survivors of the Hiroshima atomic bomb, local children, and life-sentence prisoners from San Quentin.
 The origami "crane wishes" are then placed on the tree.
 Over three hundred people come together, donating over 2,500 hours to create the tree.